ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     cookbook attributes to be documented close to the source code.
 Other tools rely on the maintenance of `metadata.rb`, which often be overlooked when your source code evolved.

-- Bump version on every build

-    Bump your cookbook patch version on every build.
-Check out [knife spork](https://github.com/jonlives/knife-spork) which will then allow you to execute:

-    ```
-    knife spork bump COOKBOOK patch
-    ```

 - Commit

-    Commit those changes we made to `metadata.rb` and README.md (if using knife-cookbook-doc).
+    Commit those changes we made in the workspace:

+    - metadata.rb
+    - README.md if you have adopted knife-cookbook-doc
+    - Berksfile.lock if you are building an environment cookbook

 - Create a build tag